-Taking account of the form of examination and the level of the current semester, emphasis is placed on the degree to which the students' performance lives up to the described aims and the degree to which students have a command of the general skills outlined in § 2.
+Taking account of the form of examination and the level of the current semester, emphasis is placed on the degree to which the students' performance lives up to the described aims and the degree to which students have a command of the general skills outlined in § 1, the focus in this subject being particularly on nos.
+1, 2, 3, 4, 5 and 6.
 Grades are given in relation to the degree to which target aims are satisfied, as described in the provisions of the grading scale system.